 - Academics and other researchers in the University

 Advice will mostly be on a one-to-one basis rather than some form of teaching.

 The Service is not able to help with Honours projects or coursework.

 What does advice cost?

 Advice is free to HDR students.
 If demand becomes too great then some form of rationing system may be needed in the future.

-In principle, other University researchers will have to pay for advice, at a rate less than the full commercial rate.
+In principle, other University researchers may be able to access this service.
+They will have to pay for advice, however, at a rate less than the full commercial rate.
 This is negotiable and will depend on the nature of the work and other factors.

 When should I seek advice?